zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 and causes the entry to decline.

-### Regular connect strings.
+### Regular connect points.

-A regular connect string is a TOML object with a "connect" table.
+A regular connect point is a TOML object with a "connect" table.
 (Unrecognized sections and members should be ignored.)

   - `connect`: a socket-connection section, described below.